kapouer/window-page/README.md

   fn can return a promise.
   To avoid deadlocks, fn must not return calls to state history methods.

-To stop further chain processing, use:

-- state.stop()

-Once stopped a chain cannot be restarted.

 Chains are implemented through native DOM emitters and listeners, and the emitter is either: